NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: The Early Learning and Development Standards (ELDS) define all the required development domains and guides that all ECCE facilities must follow and the ECCE curriculum for children ages four and five.
-According to the Mother Tongue regulations, instruction in ECCE centres is delivered in the local mother tongue of any of the eight local languages.
+Curriculum and education standards: According to the Early Learning and Development Standards, all ECCE facilities must follow the ECCE curriculum for children aged four and five.
+ECCE instruction is delivered in any of the eight local languages, as stated in the Mother Tongue regulations.

-Teaching profession: ECCE staff are required to be trained in child development courses.
-Teachers must possess a minimum of a one-year certificate program and community caregivers for three months courses in child development.
+Teaching profession: ECCE staff must be trained in child development courses.
+Teachers are required to possess a one-year certification program (as a minimum), while community caregivers are required to have attended at least three months of child development courses.
 Teacher salaries in private and community schools are financed entirely by student fees.

 Equitable access